 Closely monitoring the situation and taking action.
 We're following updates on COVID-19, including guidance from the Centers for Disease Control and Prevention (CDC) and the Chicago Department of Public Health.
 We'll continue to take actions necessary to help protect the community.

 Helping with prevention.
-We’re aggressively increasing our cleaning protocols.
-High-contact surfaces on bikes will be disinfected each time they arrive in our depot.
+High contact surfaces on bikes will be disinfected each time they arrive in our depot.
 High contact surfaces on vans used to transport vehicles will also be disinfected at the start of each shift.
-In addition, our associates are wearing gloves when handling bikes both in the depot and at high traffic stations.
+In addition, our associates are wearing gloves when handling bikes, and we are recommending that they follow CDC guidance to wear a cloth face covering.
+We're helping procure face coverings for associates where we can.

 Avoid close contact with others who are sick.